 ASHEVILLE, N.C.
-(April 4, 2019) – Fieldhouse recently caught up with Asheville City’s women’s soccer’s director of operations, Stacey Enos.
-Last year, Enos served as both the team’s first-ever head coach and its director of operations.
-She previously was the athletic director and head women’s soccer coach at Warren Wilson College and was a national champion as a player at the University of North Carolina.
-She was also a member of the inaugural US Women’s National Team from 1985-1987.
+(April 2, 2019) – Fieldhouse recently caught up with Asheville City’s women’s soccer team director of operations, Stacy Enos.
+Last year, Enos served as both the team’s head coach and director of operations.
+She previously was the head women’s soccer coach at Warren Wilson College and is a former national champion at the University of North Carolina and an inaugural member of the US Women’s National Team (1985-1987).

-The interview was conducted at Asheville City’s 2019 launch event on March 28 and was edited for length and clarity.
+The interview was at Asheville City’s opening event on March 27 and was edited for length and clarity.

-We lost one game last year (the Blues went 8-1-1 in 2018) and it knocked us out of the tourney.
+Last year, we lost one game and it knocked us out of the tourney.
 That was hard.
-Wearing my director of operations hat, we worked with the WPSL (Women’s Premier Soccer League) quite a bit and some other teams in our conference and we’ve now created two divisions.
+Just wearing my director of operations hat, we worked with the WPSL (Women’s Premier Soccer League) quite a bit and some other teams in our conference and we’ve created two divisions (within the Carolinas Conference).

 We’ve been working hard to bring players back.
-So we have people coming back like Parker Roberts from Florida.
+So we have people coming back, like Parker Roberts from Florida.
 Unfortunately, Brooke Bingham tore her ACL playing spring ball at UNC and so she’s out.
-My focus has been to fill some roles and we feel we’ve accomplished that goal and we’re going to take the field with good personnel.
+My focus has been to fill some roles and we feel we’ve kind of accomplished that goal and we’re going to take the field with good personnel.

-[Warren Wilson College head coach and 2018 team member] Lydia Vandenbergh is expecting her first child in about a week; we’re going to register her and she doesn’t have to take the field until she’s really fit.
-So she feels like by the end of June she could be ready.
-She has a great chance to be a mom and also a chance to get fit.
+Lydia Vandenbergh is having a baby in about a week.
+We’re going to register her and she doesn’t have to take the field until she’s really fit.
+So she feels like by the end of June she could be fit.
+She has a chance to be a mom and also a chance to get fit.

-Our roster is pretty set but we would take a couple of exceptional players still.
+My roster is pretty set.
+We would take a couple of exceptional players.
 We lost a player from Central America to her national team just this week so that’s opened a spot.
-The World Cup is happening this year and so rosters shift and if you get people called up, you’ve got to be ready to go and we support that.
+The world cup is happening and rosters shift and if you get people called up, you’ve got to be ready to go and we support that.
 That’s our whole focus.

-We’re amateur only.
-Basically, if a player has played professionally, then they need to go through a transfer back to amateur process because we don’t pay players.
-What we do provide is housing, and we can provide travel expenses for when we’re on the road.
+Our team is amateur only.
+If a player has played professionally, then they need to go through a transfer back to amateur process because we don’t pay players.
+What we do provide is housing and we can provide travel expenses for when we’re on the road.
 That way we can tap into some college players.
-We have host families who can help with housing, so it works out.

 On the Team’s Style of Play

-We want all of our players to be comfortable with the ball, no matter what the situation and Lisa-Marie has really bought into that mentality.
+Our mentality is that we want the women’s game to evolve.
+We want all of our players to be comfortable with the ball with their feet, no matter what the situation.
 We want them to be critical thinkers in whatever situation they’re put in.
-So, we really try to keep the ball on the ground and play an attractive style of soccer and not a kick-and-run game.
+So, really try to keep the ball on the ground and play an attractive style of soccer and not a kick-and-run game.
 We press but we really try to impress upon players that we want the ball to go through the midfield.
 We want people to touch the ball.

-I think Lydia, Meghann [Burke] and I love to train.
-Unfortunately, we’re currently in this reward system of games, games, games.
+I think Lydia, Meghann (Burke), and I love to train.
+Unfortunately, we’re in this reward system of games, games, games.
 But we value being at practice and pushing yourself.

 You have to get players to change their mentality.
 You become a player in training, not in games.
 I think the games help you distinguish yourself.
 But we all believe in the training.
-So that’s the focus of the academy and we can also use it to pull players up if we need.
-Roster tryouts for the team are on April 20.
+So that’s the focus of the academy.
+We can pull players up if we need.
+Roster tryouts for the Academy are on April 20.

-We definitely have good interest and we picked up some players and more international players, which is good.
-We have a good roster returning from last year and coaches are calling us, so it’s healthy.
-It feels right and we’re excited and looking forward to getting going.
+We’ve definitely have had good hits and picked up some players, and more international players which is good.
+We have a good roster returning from last year and coaches are calling, so it’s healthy.
+It feels right and we feel excited and we look forward to getting going.